(Last updated: May 2017)

 At the end of the decade, in 1980, everything was swallowed up by EMI, who put the US assets under their US operating arm, Capitol Records.

 1.United Artists US 1958 -59

 Deep groove, white promo, red mono “High Fidelity” (UAL series) , blue stereo (UAS series).

 (Hat tip Johnny for alerting me to this early series)

-2.United Artists Jazz Series (1962-3)
+3.United Artists Jazz series (1962-3)

-See UA Jazz full listing of titles
+See United Artists Jazz: full listing of titles

-3. Early 1970s United Artists US label
+5. Early 1970s United Artists tan label

-4. United Artists Japanese reissues – Toshiba-EMI, “Liberty” label
+6. United Artists Japanese reissues – Toshiba-EMI, “Liberty” label

-Toshiba-EMI was at that time also the vehicle for re-issuing Blue Note, and the mastering and pressing quality of all these titles is of the highest order, certainly the best quality Japanese reissues of any kind, superior to King, Victor, and later Toshiba.
+The mastering and pressing quality of all these titles is of the highest order, certainly the best quality Japanese reissues of any kind, superior to King, Victor, and later Toshiba.